kandluis/myTransactions/README.md

 MINT_EMAIL=<TODO>
 MINT_PASSWORD=<TODO>
 EMAIL_PASSWORD=<TODO>
+CHROME_DRIVER_PATH=<TODO>  // Defaults to os.getcwd() if not provided.
+MFA_TOKEN=<TODO>
 ```
+Note that MFA_TOKEN is needed for Mint accounts with 2-FA enabled, and corresponds to the token that Google Authenticator uses.
+With this token, the app can generate OTP on its own.
+If not provided, we will fall-back to text-based method and this will require user interaction.

 Additionally, you need a `keys.json` file containing valid keys to be used when accessing the Google Spreadsheet.
 This is just a JSON file that you should be able to download from the Google Cloud Console.